 It’s often possible to qualify for free shipping without a recurring subscription.
 Many online retailers promise free shipping on every order above a certain dollar threshold — for example, $35 or $50.
 Others promise free shipping for mailing list members, store credit cardholders, and shoppers who’ve otherwise demonstrated their loyalty.

-8. Sign Up for Mailing Lists or Notifications to Get First-Time Customer Discounts
+8. Sign Up for Mailing Lists, Free Loyalty Programs, or Notifications to Get First-Time Customer Discounts

 9. Sign Up for a Store Credit Card to Get Instant Savings